They Shall Never Perish

 The Lord Jesus Christ affirms that he gives to his sheep “eternal life; and they shall never perish.”
 Nothing could be clearer.

 This promise is exceedingly great and precious to the Christian.
-All our hope hangs here.
+All our hope rests here.

-Those who are saved cannot lose their salvation.
-This doctrine has been summarised as, “Once saved, always saved.”
+Those people whom Jesus has saved cannot lose their salvation.
 We affirm that this keeping of Christians in the state of salvation is God’s work, and so we speak of God’s preservation of his saints.
+“Once saved always saved”, as the saying goes.
+I think Thomas Boston’s saying is better: “Once in Christ, ever in Him.”1

-Any belief system that teaches that a person’s own faith is (at least partly) their own work, and that their salvation depends upon their faith, has the tendency to weaken people’s faith in Christ, to remove their assurance of salvation, and to prevent them trusting and hoping in Christ alone.
+Any belief system that teaches that a person’s own faith is (partly or wholly) their own work, and that therefore their salvation depends upon their faith, has the tendency to weaken people’s faith in Christ, to remove their assurance of salvation, and to prevent them trusting and hoping in Christ alone.

 But eternal-security deniers argue, “It is only those of Christ’s sheep who continue to listen to his voice (in the Bible), and who continue to follow him, who will never perish.
 But if they fail to do this, then they cease to be Christ’s sheep, and they will perish.”